 College football betting is alive and well in Pennsylvania.
 In fact, there are few restrictions when it comes to betting on college football in PA.
 As long as you don’t have a direct affiliation with a PA college or the NCAA, you are free to bet on college football in the Keystone State.

 PA sportsbooks offer moneylines, point spreads, over/unders, futures, and parlay betting on college football for every team and conference.
-From the regular season to the postseason and any one of dozens of bowl games, retail sportsbooks and sports betting mobile apps in Pennsylvania have college football more than covered.
+From the regular season to the postseason and any one of dozens of bowl games, retail sportsbooks and sports betting on mobile apps, Pennsylvania have college football more than covered.